General Course Info

 Course Requirements and Policies

 You should attend the lectures on both meetings of the week and check the course web pages for announcements and updates.
-You should complete assigned readings, programming assignments, and worksheets on time.
+You should watch any assigned videos and read assigned readings before lecture begins.
+You should programming assignments and worksheets on time.

-Programming assignments take about 4-10 hours per week; start early and ask questions.
+Videos, Reading, and Programming assignments take about 6-10 hours per week; start early and ask questions.
 Bring your laptop to every lecture session.
 Please respect your fellow students by maintaining proper etiquette in class; this includes:

 Final exam schedule:

-In order to do well in this course, you must come to your own understanding of the material independently.
+In order to do well in this course, you must come to your own individual understanding of the material.
 As such, collaboration is prohibited outside of the following policies.

 Collaboration Policy on General Course Content